 Dear future and potential Danube sailors,

-We are still ironing out a few details for this fabulous trip (‘The Eternal Danube’ in October 2018) to which we are so much looking forward.
+We are still ironing out a few details for this fabulous trip (‘Classical Austria and Classical Italy in 2020') to which we are so much looking forward.
 Our memories are still fresh and vivid from the last trip on the Danube: sliding quietly on the water in an unbelievably comfortable ship, seeing the gorgeous landscape slip by, sharing music and friendship (and food and wine!), walking in the steps of Beethoven, Mozart, Schubert, Brahms and Dvořák, and arriving in the centre of Budapest by water.
 We are delighted to be able to do it again!

 Romeo & Juliet at the Liceu, Barcelona © Ken Howard